edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 - **Core Command External MQTT Connection** - Core Command now receives command requests and publishes responses via an external MQTT connection that is separate from the EdgeX MessageBus.
 The requests are forwarded to the EdgeX MessageBus and the corresponding responses are forwarded back to the external MQTT connection.

 Originally the EdgeX MessageBus was only used to send *Event/Readings* from Core Data to the Application Services layer.
-In recent V2 releases more services are now using the EdgeX MessageBus rather than REST for inner service communication.
+In recent releases more services are now using the EdgeX MessageBus rather than REST for inner service communication.

 - Device Services publish *Event/Readings* directly to the EdgeX MessageBus rather than sending them via REST to Core Data.
 - [Service Metrics](../#service-metrics) are published to the EdgeX MessageBus
 - [System Events](../../core/metadata/Ch-Metadata/#device-system-events) are published to the EdgeX MessageBus.
 - [Command Request/Reponses](../../../design/adr/0023-North-South-Messaging) are now published to the EdgeX MessageBus by Core Command and Devices Services.

-This trend away from REST to the EdgeX MessageBus for inner service communication continues.
-In the future, Device Services will receive Device System Events via the EdgeX MessageBus  rather than the current REST callbacks used when devices are added/updated/deleted in Core Metadata.
+- Device validation requests from Core Metadata to Device Services via the EdgeX MessageBus.

 ## Message Envelope